 One of the best things to see in Luang Prabang is the Kuang Si Waterfalls.
-Located only 45 minutes outside of Luang Prabang sits this famous waterfall.
+Located only 45 minutes outside of Luang Prabang sits this famous attraction.
 The three tiered waterfalls hidden in the jungle cascade down each level creating natural infinity pools.
 You can easily spend the day here swimming in pools, jumping off trees, and pretending to be Jane or Tarzan.

 ‘Zen by day, Groovy by night’ is Utopias motto and the perfect way to describe it.
 Not only does the food menu have a wide variety, including many vegetarian options but its also delicious!!
 This is by far one of the best places to eat in Luang Prabang.